-(c) In no event shall the total benefits provided for in this subsection exceed 4.35 times 10 percent of the average weekly wage.
-If the sum of the individual benefits exceeds this maximum, the benefit for each dependent will be reduced proportionally.
+(b) The total benefits provided for in this subsection may not exceed 4.35 times 10 percent of the average weekly wage.
+If the sum of the individual benefits exceeds this maximum, the benefit for each dependent must be reduced proportionally.

-(6) If a child is an invalid at the time the child otherwise becomes ineligible for benefits under this section, the payment to the child shall continue while the child remains an invalid.
-If a person is entitled to payment because the person is an invalid, payment shall terminate when the person ceases to be an invalid.
+(5) If a child is an invalid at the time the child otherwise becomes ineligible for benefits under this section, the payment to the child must continue while the child remains an invalid.
+If a person is entitled to payment because the person is an invalid, payment must terminate when the person ceases to be an invalid.